 Ian Colford lives in Halifax, Nova Scotia.
 His stories, reviews, and commentary have appeared in Canadian literary publications from coast to coast and in journals published online.
 From 1995 to 1998 he was editor of the literary journal Pottersfield Portfolio.
 He has served on the Steering Committee of One Book Nova Scotia, the board of directors of the Writers’ Federation of Nova Scotia, and the board of the Atlantic Book Awards Society.
 He has completed residencies at the Hawthornden Castle International Retreat for Writers and Yaddo, an artists’ colony in Saratoga Springs, New York, and is a graduate of the Humber School for Writers Summer Workshop where he worked with Isabel Huggan, Alistair MacLeod, and Wayson Choy.
-Evidence, a collection of short fiction, was published in 2008 by Porcupine’s Quill, and won the Margaret and John Savage First Book Award; Evidence was also shortlisted for the Danuta Gleed Literary Award, the Thomas Head Raddall Atlantic Fiction Prize and the ReLit Award.
+Evidence, a collection of short fiction, was published in 2008 by Porcupine’s Quill and won the Margaret and John Savage First Book Award; Evidence was also shortlisted for the Danuta Gleed Literary Award, the Thomas Head Raddall Atlantic Fiction Prize and the ReLit Award.
 A novel, The Crimes of Hector Tomás, followed in 2012.
 Published by Freehand Books, it won Trade Book of the Year at the 2013 Alberta Book Awards.
 Perfect World, a novella, was published by Freehand in 2016 and shortlisted in the book design category at the 2017 Alberta Book Publishing Awards.
-A new collection of short fiction, A Dark House, is scheduled for publication under the Vagrant Press imprint of Nimbus Publishing in the fall of 2019.
+In September, 2019, a collection of short fiction, A Dark House, was published under the Vagrant Press imprint of Nimbus Publishing.

 Read the interview published in the Winter 2014 issue of The Antigonish Review.